jamesjoshuahill/github-favourite-language/README.md

 I wrote a command line utility in Ruby using [Thor] that interacts with the GitHub API using [Octokit].
 The API provides a list of repositories and their predominant language.

-I calculated the favourite by comparing the total size of all repositories for each predominant language.
+I calculated the favourite language by comparing the total size of all repositories for each predominant language.

 I used [RSpec] for TDD with [Guard] for continous testing.
 To run the tests `bundle install` and run `rspec`.